aichemydev/testgold/docs/introduction.rst

 TestGold is a test automation solution that uses deep learning to auto heal test decay caused by rapid feature addition.
 Unlike other solutions, TestGold works with your existing tests and resources, without having to learn a new language/framework or do anything differently.
-You can start using the TestGold solution in less than 10 minutes.
+You can start using the TestGold solution in less than 10 minutes!

 It's for coders who want to keep their existing workflow while enjoying AI based healing, stability, and easy test augmentation.
 It will reduce costs and risks